-- National Westminster Bank Plc - Contract commenced January 2015 to run for 3 years, then extended for a further 12 months - Cost of core service £38,000 p.a. - Payments due on an ongoing basis throughout the year
+- National Westminster Bank Plc - Contract commenced January 2020 to run for 5 years - Cost of core service £33,000 p.a. - Payments due on an ongoing basis throughout the year

 2. Money-broking services:

 The following money market brokers' services are utilised for day to day transactions as and when required.